 - Overly Long Scream: In "A Horse Shoe-In" Starlight's scream gets cut off by the intro, then when it comes back she's still screaming, which then transitions into the word "Actually" from her next line.

-- Painting the Medium: In "She's All Yak," Yona's stomping dance shakes the background so much that fringes of black can be seen between its edges and the outline of the viewing window.
+- In "She's All Yak," Yona's stomping dance shakes the background so much that fringes of black can be seen between its edges and the outline of the viewing window.

-- In "Road to Friendship," the screen contracts to a little square at the center of the window to emphasize how crowded Trixie's wagon is when she and Starlight try to sleep in it.
+- In "Road to Friendship," the screen contracts to a little square at the center of the window to emphasize how little space Trixie's wagon has when she and Starlight try to sleep in it.

 - Palette Swap: As part of the Stylistic Suck, all the ponies have the same body and head shape.

 - Parental Obliviousness: In "The Last Crusade", Scootaloo's parents simply cannot fathom the idea that their daughter wants to stay in Ponyville, and just ignore each of her attempts to tell them so.

 - In "The Mean 6", Mean Fluttershy disses a family of birds in rap form...delivered in the usual text-to-speech program.